 Do not enter the gorges after a period of heavy rain or when the weather forecast announces rain periods.
 Once you have entered the gorges there aren’t many exists on the way.

-You can cross the river many times so don’t try to avoid it.
+You will cross the river many times so don’t try to avoid it.
 Small waterfalls and cascades make us find alternatives of detours through giant rocks or by making easy climbing.

 The stones are slippery, so be extremely careful!

 - 2 hours to get to the entrance of the gorges.

 - about 4 – 5 hours to do the route inside the gorges.

 All together you can consider it a full day of adventure trekking.